vaughankraska/vaughankraska/README.md

 #### Hi, I’m @vaughankraska
 - I’m interested in software and data engineering.
-Big fan of neovim and most recently nuked windows off my desktop for linux.
-My education was in quantitative methods related to finance, data science, and economics.
-I am happy to contribute to any interesting projects.
+Big fan of neovim and desktop linux.
+My education was in quantitative methods related to finance, data science, and economics and then I got a Master's in Data Science that focused on distributed systems and ML.
+I am happy to contribute to any interesting projects - I am easily excited about building anything.
 I have thorough experience with java, python, and typescript.
 - My experience (in no particular order) includes:
   - Writing libraries
+  - Distributed training in PyTorch
   - Next JS/React
-  - Building REST/GRAPHQL services for SQL databases
+  - Building REST/GRAPHQL services with SQL databases
   - Writing portfolio optimization scripts using linear programming and differential evolution algorithms.
   - Lil bit of Rust
-  - Data science (a masters degree actually)
+  - Data science (more generally)
   - Data Engineering: cloud environments, docker, ray, etc.

 <!---